germanchaparro/GettingCleaningData/CodeBook.md

 After that I moved through the list to create the final data frame which contains the mean value of each column grouped by subject and activity.
 That is the data frame that was saved as the file meansBySubjectActivity.txt

+## The final data
+The final dataset groups the data by ACTIVITY and SUBJECT calculating the means of all the columns of the merge of training and testing sets.
+In oder words, each row has the mean values of all the columns group by ACTIVITY and SUBJECT.
+ACtiVITY and SUBJECT are the first 2 columns of the dataset.
+The rest of the columns are those that the original data set has.